Rainbow Six Siege Operation Crimson Heist: release date, Flores, new weapon, and more

 Rainbow Six Siege Streamer Mode in Crimson Heist

-The streamer mode offers livestreamers a number of tools to try and hide their identities so that their experience isn’t hampered by stream snipers.
+The streamer mode offers live streamers a number of tools to try and hide their identities so that their experience isn’t hampered by stream snipers.

-Rainbow Six Siege match replay beta returns
+Rainbow Six Siege match replay beta returned

 Crimson Heist Mozzie Pest changes